-The best places to eat are in Parikia and Naoussa, here you can find enough of Greek food and seafood like Gouna (Roasted Mackerel), Kakavia (soup made of fish and vegetables), Karavalous (boiled snails with garlic sauce), and other dishes made of squid, octopus, snails, etc.
+The best places to eat are in Parikia and Naoussa, where you can find enough Greek food and seafood like Gouna (Roasted Mackerel), Kakavia (soup made of fish and vegetables), Karavalous (boiled snails with garlic sauce), and other dishes made of squid, octopus, snails, etc.

 Not all Greek cuisine is meat, there are vegetarian options as well which include Petimezinia (pumpkin pie), and Mizithra (white cheese).
 Other traditional Greek dishes include Moussaka, Souvlaki, Kolokithokeftedes, Dolmadakia, Greek Salad, etc available at all taverns.

 There is a various selection of wines as well which include Souma (local raki) and wine mainly Manolis Moraitis (local wine brand).